 Want to create a great place to ride?
 We can help.

-IMBA Trail Labs are two-day intensive workshops during which IMBA staff and local experts and stakeholders lead participants through the recipe for a model community trail system: planning, design, building, activation, promotion and measuring success.
+IMBA Trail Labs are two-day intensive workshops during which IMBA staff, trail industry experts and local stakeholders lead participants through the recipe for a model community trail system: planning, design, building, activation, promotion and measuring success.
 Attendees will also get a firsthand look at components of an intentional and diverse mountain bike trails community.

-People who should attend are land managers, community officials, recreation professionals and tourism/economic development staff.
+Individuals best-suited to attend the workshops are land managers, community officials, recreation professionals and tourism/economic development staff.
 This program is not intended for IMBA Chapter representatives.
-In addition to helping you understand the benefits of trails and the experiences desired by mountain bikers, we will provide the knowledge you need to get started making great trails happen locally, we will also help you identify the specific next steps needed to bring more trails to your own backyards.
+In addition to helping you understand the benefits of trails and the experiences desired by mountain bikers, we will provide the knowledge you need to get started making great trails happen locally and help you identify the next steps needed to bring more trails to your own backyards.

 Why NW Arkansas?